EsfingeFramework/experiments/README.md

 This is a graphical representation of the model.
 The fire icon marked elements represent hot-spots, the ones that the framework should model as extension points.

 The entry point for the framework is the AB Test Proxy, which should implement the same interface of the alternative implementations.
-The component uses instances from **Metrics** and  **Metrics Recorder** that are framework hot-spots.
+The component uses instances from **MetricsCollector** and  **MetricsRecorder** that are framework hot-spots.

-- **Metrics** can be extended to implement new measurements.
+- **MetricsCollector** can be extended to implement new measurements.
-- **Metrics Recorder** allows the application to store this data using its preferred approach, like on its database or exporting the data to another tool.
+- **MetricsRecorder** allows the application to store this data using its preferred approach, like on its database or exporting the data to another tool.
 - **Selector** is responsible for implementing the approach used to choose between the alternative implementations, being extensible to allow domain-specific criteria to be used.

 The framework model defines the definition of measurements to be collected in the A/B tests through metadata (measurements like execution time or memory usage).